Stewarts & Lloyds: Lloyds Ironstone Company

 Iron ore had been mined in the Corby, Northamptonshire area for some time, when Samuel Lloyd came to the village in 1880 and negotiated the purchase of the mineral rights for the Manor of Corby.
 Extraction commenced in the following year and the ore was then transported by rail to the Albion Works in the West Midlands.
-Lloyds Ironstone Company, who erected two blast furnaces on the edge of the village in 1910, started iron production but the main problems was the extraction of the ore itself, the physical act of getting the ore from the ground was in need of mechanization and before the end of the 19th century a mechanical digger, with a bucket capable of holding 11 cubic yards arrived in the mines.
+Lloyds Ironstone Company, who erected two blast furnaces on the edge of the village in 1910, started iron production but the main problem was the extraction of the ore itself, the physical act of getting the ore from the ground was in need of mechanization and before the end of the 19th century a mechanical digger, with a bucket capable of holding 11 cubic yards arrived in the mines.
 To increase production further a steam shovel, after finishing work on the construction of the Manchester Ship Canal, was brought to Corby.
 Its bucket could hold nearly three times the amount of its earlier, smaller brother.
 In 1918, Samuel Lloyd died and control passed to Samuel Janson Lloyd, who in 1919 brokered a merger with Alfred Hickman & Sons, of Bilston, which in turn was absorbed into the Stewarts & Lloyds group of companies in 1920, thus bringing the Corby site under Stewarts & Lloyds control.